scrapinghub/splash/docs/api.rst

 may be sent either as GET arguments or encoded to JSON and POSTed with ``Content-Type: application/json`` header.

-The most versatile endpoint that provides all Splash features is :ref:`execute`; it allows to execute arbitrary Lua rendering scripts.
+Most versatile endpoints that provide all Splash features are :ref:`execute` and :ref:`run`; they allow to execute arbitrary Lua rendering scripts.

 Other endpoints may be easier to use in specific cases - for example, :ref:`render.png` returns a screenshot in PNG format